guiblanchet/bioquant/content/authors/guillaume/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in the development of statistical methods and mathematical models specially designed to approach questions in biology.
+bio: I am interested in developping mathematical and statistical models specifically designed to approach questions in biology.

 interests:
   - Quantitative Biology